Homemade Applesauce with no sugar added is delicious and simple. Whether chunky or smooth, it’s a guaranteed hit with the entire family.

 We are all about simple recipes, and this homemade applesauce recipe is just that!
 Plus, only 4 ingredients are needed: apples, no sugar added apple juice, apple pie spice and SPLENDA Naturals Stevia Sweetener.

 We love making a large batch of applesauce to have through out the week.
-We recommend storing it in a jar or air-tight container in the fridge for 7-10 days.
+STORE it in a jar or air-tight container in the fridge for 7-10 days.
 Mott’s recommends its applesauce to be used within 10 days of opening.

 We sure love this recipe and will be making it often!
 Try it out and let us know what you think. 😉